Reasoning Runtime Behavior of a Program with LLM: How Far Are We?

 \subsection{RQ1: Performance of Runtime Behavior Reasoning}

 Table~\ref{table:rq1} shows the detailed results of Runtime Behavior Reasoning.
-All the models are evaluated with few-shot prompting except for special annotation (i.e., CodeLlama-7b-Instruct (CoT)).
+All models are evaluated with few-shot prompting except for special annotated ones (i.e., CodeLlama-7b-Instruct (CoT)).
 Below, we discuss the results from different aspects.

 \phead{Overall Performance.} Overall, we find that the performance of different LLMs presents a large variation, and GPT-4-Turbo shows superior performance in reasoning about program execution.
 For example, GPT-4-Turbo achieves the best results in all metrics of Runtime Behavior Reasoning, and its average accuracy outperforms the second best (i.e., 55.7\% of GPT-3.5) by a large margin (i.e., an absolute improvement of 19.3\%).
-However, the overall performance of open-source models is not high, and the best performer among them (i.e., CodeLlama-34B-Instruct) only achieves a level close to that of GPT-3.5 (i.e., 51.0\% v.s.
+However, the overall performance of open-source models is not high and the best performer among them (i.e., CodeLlama-34B-Instruct) only achieves a level close to that of GPT-3.5 (i.e., 51.0\% v.s.
 55.7\%) in terms of average accuracy.

 \phead{Task.} Runtime Behavior Reasoning consists of four distinct evaluation tasks, i.e., CCP, PSP, EPP, and OP, and the performance varies among different tasks.
-For example, all models achieve an accuracy of over 50\% in OP (i.e., Output Prediction), while only about half of them (i.e., 8 out of 15) can provide the correct answers for more than 10\% problems in EPP (i.e., Execution Path Prediction).
+For example, all models achieve an accuracy of more than 50\% in OP (i.e., Output Prediction), while only about half of them (i.e., 8 out of 15) can provide the correct answers for more than 10\% problems in EPP (i.e., Execution Path Prediction).
 Hence, according to the average score of tasks, the performance distribution may suggest that EPP is the most challenging task and OP is relatively easy among them.